Sable/manlang18-spmv/README.md

 ## Additional results based on size N
-    ARQ1 : Performance comparison between C and both JavaScript and WebAssembly based on N Small : N less than 512
+    ARQ1 : Performance comparison between C and both JavaScript and WebAssembly based on N Small matrices: N less than 512
-    Large : N more than 100,000
+    Large matrices: N more than 100,000
    ### JavaScript vs C
    | Precision | Small | Large |
    | :---: | :---: | :---: |